 This medication can also cause the skin to be more sensitive to sunlight resulting in sunburn, skin blisters, skin rash, redness, itching, or discolouration.
 If you experience any of these skin reactions, contact your doctor.
 Try to limit the length of time you are out in the sunlight or using tanning beds while you are receiving cetuximab treatment and for 2 months after your last dose of cetuximab.

 Pregnancy: It is not known if cetuximab causes harm to the developing baby if it is used by the mother during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
+A reliable form of birth control should be used by both males and females during and for 6 months after the last dose of cetuximab.

 Breast-feeding: It is not known if cetuximab passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Breast-feeding should be stopped while you are being treated with cetuximab and should not be re-started until at least 60 days after the last dose of medication.